StephanThierry/nodejs4synologynas/README.md

 ### Running the NodeJS REST service on port 80 using a custom subdomain name (optional):
 Theoretically you could run everything through the NodeJS server.
 Even serving static files etc. Thus eliminating the need for another webserver completely.
 But the built-in Nginx server does offer a lot of flexiblility and ease-of-use that, in NodeJS, would require in a lot of custom code to route everything coming in on port 80 to the correct place.
 So I'll assume you want to use the standard Nginx webserver in the "Web Station"-package for serving PHP- and static files.
 We will also be using the Nginx server to route the traffic to the correct NodeJS application based on the requested host-header.

-1. If you don't have a domain, or your DNS information has not propagated to the external IP of your PC, you can edit this file: PC: ```C:\Windows\System32\drivers\etc\hosts``` using Notepad in Admin mode.
+1. If you don't have a domain, or your DNS information has not yet propagated, you can edit this file: PC: ```C:\Windows\System32\drivers\etc\hosts``` using Notepad in Admin mode (or just use VS Code).
 On Mac open a concole and use: ```sudo nano /etc/hosts```
     1. Add a line to the file: ```[SynologyIP] [subdomain.domain.com]```
     1. For example ```192.168.15.32 rest.thierry.com```
-    1. This will enable your local machine to resolve the IP of your Synology NAS as that DNS name.
+    1. This will enable your local machine to resolve the IP of your Synology NAS using that DNS name.
 1. Install the "Web Station" package.
 1. Goto Main Menu - "Web Station".
     1. In General Settings - make sure you are using HTTP back-end server: "Nginx"